KoichiYasuoka/spaCy-Coptic/README.md

  nmod     ╚>╚═╚═ NOUN  ⲟⲩⲟⲉⲓⲛ
 ```

 `spacy_coptic.load(api)` loads spaCy Language pipeline for Coptic NLP WebAPI.
-If you have already installed [coptic-nlp](https://github.com/CopticScriptorium/coptic-nlp) and you have `coptic_nlp.py` in current directory, you can try the pipeline locally just as:
+If you have already installed [coptic-nlp](https://github.com/CopticScriptorium/coptic-nlp) and you have `coptic_nlp.py` in the current directory, you can try the pipeline locally just as:

 ```py
 >>> import spacy_coptic